rileyatodd/personalSite/articles/advertising-and-morals.md

   - I knew within a year that my company was slimy
 - They paid well, with good benefits and health insurance
   - Time to note here that employment based health insurance is evil
+- My boss was incredible, routinely going to bat for me to get me swift promotions and large raises, encouraging me to ask for more responsibility and giving me freedom to meet those responsibilities the way I saw fit.
+He is in large part responsible for me transitioning from scrappy programmer without a CS degree to a respectable software engineer.
 - I had an exit point in my mind
   - Early retirement
-    - It felt noble to save my money, to be responsible where so many including the federal government were not
+    - It felt noble to save my money, to be responsible in this area when so many including the federal government were not
     - Once I had saved enough money to not have to work then I wouldn't have to work for evil companies and I could be more picky
       - This is horse shit
     - I compromised my morals for the idea of an easier life based on acquiring an amount of financial resources that most people never will.
     - I made myself think everything is fine because this goal seems so attainable to me
     - I wanted to essentially be a bottom dweller of the ruling class
       - *Should make more effort to define the ruling class here*
+    - This also hinged almost entirely on stock market performance.
+I'm seeing firsthand that that is not always guaranteed, and while I do believe the market will recover, the more I read about the current financial mess we're in the more it occurs to me that at some point in the future we as a society will have to re-evaluate our relationsip with the stock market.
+I am not an expert but it really seems like the financial system is a rickity one and banking on it to pay for a peaceful worry and labor free lifetime for me is maybe not the healthiest idea.

 # A new plan
 - Work should not be avoided.
 I will largely be judged at my funeral by the work I have done to help others.